fluid-player/fluid-player/README.md

 </video>

 <script type="text/javascript">
-	var testVideo = fluidPlayer('my-video', 'http://example.com/vast.xml');
+	var testVideo = fluidPlayer('my-video');
 </script>
 ```

 The `fluidVideo()` function gets the video tag id as a first parameter, which is the only required one.
-The second parameter is the URL of the VAST Tag, which returns an XML describing the VAST ad to be displayed.

 ### Integration Using Optional Parameters